Kenny MacAskill: Member of Parliament (2019–2024)

 MacAskill was chosen as the SNP candidate for East Lothian at the 2019 UK general election.
 He was subsequently elected, overturning a 3,083 majority and defeating Labour's Martin Whitfield.

 In April 2020, MacAskill called for the office of Lord Advocate to be split – similarly to the English and Welsh system of Attorney General for England and Wales and Director of Public Prosecutions – in a response to the trial of former First Minister of Scotland Alex Salmond, to avoid potential conflicts of interest.

 In February 2020, MacAskill authored Radical Scotland – Uncovering Scotland's radical history – from the French Revolutionary era to the 1820 Rising, published by Biteback.

 Following the launch of the Alba Party in March 2021, in advance of the 2021 Scottish Parliament election, MacAskill announced that he was leaving the SNP to join Alba, making him their first sitting representative.
 He was reported as planning to stand for election to Holyrood in a regional list seat.
 The SNP called on him to resign and trigger a by-election, describing his defection as "somewhat of a relief".
 In the 2021 Scottish Parliament election, he stood on Alba's Lothian regional list, as their lead candidate, but neither he nor his party succeeded in gaining any seats.
 Later that year, at the party's inaugural conference, he was elected as depute leader.

 On 13 July 2022, Speaker Lindsay Hoyle ejected MacAskill and his Alba colleague Neale Hanvey (Kirkcaldy and Cowdenbeath) from the House of Commons for disrupting the start of Prime Minister's Questions.
 The two had been protesting about the refusal to grant consent for a second referendum on Scottish independence.
 As both Members were named by the Speaker, by convention MacAskill and Hanvey were handed five-day suspensions from the House of Commons.

 At the 2024 general election, MacAskill switched constituencies to instead stand for the new Alloa and Grangemouth seat, which was won by Brian Leishman of the Labour Party, amidst a large swing towards Labour across Scotland.
 MacAskill received 638 votes, (1.5%), finishing second-to-last.

 Post-parliamentary career (2024–present)

-Following Alex Salmond's death on 12 October 2024, MacAskill became acting leader of the Alba Party.
-Under the provisions of the party constitution, the depute leader of the party becomes its acting leader whenever the leadership becomes vacant.
+Following Alex Salmond's death on 12 October 2024, MacAskill, as the depute leader, became acting leader of the Alba Party.
 He announced his candidacy for the 2025 Alba Party leadership election on 20 January 2025.
 On 26 March 2025, he was elected at the party conference defeating Ash Regan 52.3% to 47.7%.

+On 21 February 2026, MacAskill announced the Alba Party would be "unlikely" to stand in the upcoming 2026 Scottish Parliament election, due to its "perilous financial position", adding the situation "brings into question the viability of a party that neither has financial resource nor the ability to contest elections".